connxio/docs/docs/Adapters/Inbound Adapters/azure-storage.md

-# Azure Storage Inbound Adapter
+# Azure Storage

-ConnXio (CX) lets customers provide messages to the CX pipeline by configuring connections to Azure Storage accounts.
+Connxio (CX) lets customers provide messages to the CX pipeline by configuring connections to Azure Storage accounts.
 We currently support messages as [blobs](https://azure.microsoft.com/en-us/services/storage/blobs/) or [files](https://docs.microsoft.com/en-us/azure/storage/files/storage-how-to-create-file-share?tabs=azure-portal).
 This page details how to configure Azure storage connections and what functionality is available by delivering files through this medium.

 ## Limitations